Harihkvent/ai-interview-app/README.md

-# CareerPath AI - Intelligent Career Advisory Platform
+# CareerPath AI - Intelligent Career Advisory Platform for students

 An AI-driven career advisory and interview platform built with **FastAPI** (backend), **React + Vite** (frontend), and **MongoDB**, powered by **Krutrim AI**.